SinghDhanvinder/ELSpring2017-1/misc/Readme.md

 ## A directory for misellaneous stuff.
-Nothing really relevant should be here!
+Nothing really relevant should be here According to Dhanvinder Singh!